Albert Jan van den Berg: Education

-Van den Berg holds a Doctor of Laws from the Erasmus University Rotterdam (1981), a Docteur en droit from the University of Aix-en-Provence (1977), a Master of Comparative Jurisprudence from the Institute on Foreign Law of New York University (1975) and a Master of Laws from the University of Amsterdam (1973).
+Van den Berg holds a Doctor of Laws from the Erasmus University Rotterdam (1981), a "doctorat en droit" from the University of Aix-en-Provence (1977), a Master of Comparative Jurisprudence from the Institute on Foreign Law of New York University (1975) and a Master of Laws from the University of Amsterdam (1973).

 Career

-His early professional career includes positions as partner at the law firms of Freshfields Bruckhaus Deringer in Amsterdam (1999-2001), Stibbe Simont Monahan Duhot in Amsterdam (1988-1999) and Van Doorne & Sjollema Advocaten in Rotterdam (1980-1988) and as Attorney-at-Law in Salah Hejailan, Riyadh (in association with Clifford-Turner/Van Doorne & Sjollema) in Saudi Arabia (1982).
-Albert Jan van den Berg is a former president (2003-2010) and secretary-general (1980-1988) of the Netherlands Arbitration Institute (NAI) in Rotterdam and a former vice-president of the London Court of International Arbitration (LCIA) (1998-2002).
-Furthermore, he has worked at the department of international commercial arbitration of the TCM Asser Institute (1978-1980) and as private assistant to Professor Pieter Sanders (1975-1978).
+His early professional career includes positions as partner at the law firms of Freshfields Bruckhaus Deringer in Amsterdam (1999–2001), Stibbe Simont Monahan Duhot in Amsterdam (1988–1999) and Van Doorne & Sjollema Advocaten in Rotterdam (1980–1988) and as Attorney-at-Law in Salah Hejailan, Riyadh (in association with Clifford-Turner/Van Doorne & Sjollema) in Saudi Arabia (1982).
+Albert Jan van den Berg is a former president (2003–2010) and secretary-general (1980–1988) of the Netherlands Arbitration Institute (NAI) in Rotterdam and a former vice-president of the London Court of International Arbitration (LCIA) (1998–2002).
+Furthermore, he has worked at the department of international commercial arbitration of the TCM Asser Institute (1978–1980) and as private assistant to Professor Pieter Sanders (1975–1978).